mroshaw/mroshaw.github.io/Subnautica/settingup/software.md

 -   **Subnautica / Below Zero** - you'll need to have games themselves installed, of course!

-Here's a simple checklist of the tools, the versions used at the time of writing, and where to get them.
-You can check these off once you've set them all up, too.
+Here's a simple checklist of the tools, the versions used at the time of writing, and where to get them:

 | Tool Name                | Version Used           | Where to download                                            |
 | ------------------------ | ---------------------- | ------------------------------------------------------------ |